mialkin/docs/tools/docker/docker-compose.md

 # Docker Compose

-[↑ **Docker Compose**](https://docs.docker.com/compose/intro/history/) is a tool for defining and running multi-container Docker applications.
+[↑ **Docker Compose**](https://docs.docker.com/compose/intro/history/) is a tool for running multi-container applications on Docker defined using the Compose file format.

-With Compose, you use a YAML file to configure your application's services.
-Then, with a single command, you create and start all the services from your configuration.

-By default, Compose reads two files, a docker-compose.yml and an optional docker-compose.override.yml file.
-By convention, the docker-compose.yml contains your base configuration.

 ## Commands